In the personal development world, there is an obsession with productivity and growth. Also when it comes to learning.

 What is your ratio of input vs. output?

 Applying what you learned can also mean using what you have learned to create something.
 Most of us consume a lot and create very little.
 Doing research on a topic is a valuable part of creating something.
 But researching too much can dim our own inner voice.
 Being too focused on what everyone else has to say about a topic, it can be harder to be clear about what we think about it and how we want to express that.

-The secret is to be more aware of why we read and also the impact it has on ourselves.
-Then we can choose what’s best for us.
-Because there is never a one-size-fits-all approach that works for everyone.
+The secret is to be more aware of why we read and its impact on us.
+Then we can choose what’s best for us because there is never a one-size-fits-all approach that works for everyone.